Physical Health Lets you look good in your jeans, and wrestle bears

 First good for you!
 Realizing you need to take action is a huge first step.
 Realizing you need to start small and deliberate is the next huge step.

 I’d start with cardio exercise (e.g. endurance fitness).
-That will give you the most energy, which you’ll require to boost strap the other disciplines.
+That will give you the most energy, which you’ll require to bootstrap the other disciplines.
 After you’ve been doing that for a month or so, I’d tackle sleep and when that feels stable I’d add weight loss.

 How long should I exercise?